tudarmstadt-lt/WatsonSimpsons/ServerBackend/README.md

 ## Export Quiz Questions

 The ServerBackend offers with 'export.php' an export solution.
-Open '<URL of ServerBackend directory>/export.php' in your Browser.
+Open '&lt;URL of ServerBackend directory&gt;/export.php' in your Browser.
 With the `EXPORT_AUTH_KEY` defined in 'config.php' you can authorize for exporting.
 You can either download the questions as CSV or show them as HTML page by deactivating the checkbox.